Popemobile: History

-For public appearances, before the invention of the popemobile concept, the Pope used the sedia gestatoria, a chair carried on the shoulders of papal attendants.
+Before the first papal carriage, popes used the sedia gestatoria, a chair carried on the shoulders of papal attendants for public appearances.
 This fell out of use after the death of Pope Paul VI in 1978.
-Pope John Paul I, who succeeded Pope Paul VI and reigned for only 33 days before his death, was the last Pope who used the sedia gestatoria.
+Pope John Paul I, who succeeded Paul VI and reigned for only 33 days before his death, was the last pope to use the sedia gestatoria.

 Papal carriages were adorned with red velvet upholstery and gilded engravings and trimmings.
 Several were used in the 1800s, many of which have been restored and are on display at the Carriage Pavilion exhibit of the Vatican Museums.

-An inventory from the papal stables in 1841 shows the carriages were pulled by horses with names such as Bandito (Bandit), Pomposino (Pompous), Bufalino (Buffalo) and Capitano (Captain).
+An inventory from the papal stables in 1841 shows the carriages were pulled by horses with names such as Bandito (Bandit), Pomposino (Pompous), Bufalino (Buffalo), and Capitano (Captain).

-On 10 November 1929, the Vatican would get its first automobile when the Graham brothers who led the Detroit based Graham Paige Motors Corporation donated a Graham Paige 837 limousine, which Pope Pius XI would use to travel to the Basilica of St. John Lateran on 22 December 1929.
-However, the Nurburg 460 Pullman which was given to Pope Pius XI in 1930 by German car manufacturer Mercedes-Benz is considered to have been to first "official" popemobile.
+On 10 November 1929, the Vatican would get its first automobile when the Graham brothers who led the Detroit-based Graham-Paige Motors Corporation donated a Graham-Paige 837 limousine.
+Pope Pius XI used this limousine to travel to the Basilica of St. John Lateran on 22 December 1929.
+However, the Nurburg 460 Pullman which was given to Pope Pius XI in 1930 by German car manufacturer Mercedes-Benz is considered to have been to first "official" automobile used to transport the pope.

 The term "popemobile" was first used in English-language media to refer to a custom-built Lincoln Continental used by Pope Paul VI during a pastoral visit to New York City in 1965.
 After the visit, the car was sold to Fort Dodge, Iowa eye doctor Eric Swanson, who promoted it as the "Pope-Mobile" and loaned it for other uses, including ticker-tape parades for the Apollo astronauts.